smkod/smkod/README.md

 ---

-## 🚀 Mi Stack Tecnológico
+## 🚀 My tech stack

-Aquí están las tecnologías que uso profesionalmente, organizadas por área de expertise.
+Here you can see the tech stack I’ve used, organized by area of expertise.

 ### 1. Front-End
 `Angular` | `Next.js` | `ReactJs` | `TypeScript` | `RxJS` | `Redux` | `TailwindCSS` | `Sass` | `Material UI` | `Bootstrap` | `HTML5`